lorenzo-bioinfo/pmirfinder/README.md

 #### <u>Adding SRA projects</u> (sequencing data)

-NCBI-SRA data used by default in this tool is organized in project identified by the prefix PRJNA-
+NCBI-SRA data used by default in this tool is organized in projects identified by the prefix PRJNA-

 To add sequencing data create a file named *PRJNA<project_number>.txt* and put it in the folder */data/projects* (plenty of examples can be found in the folder).

-After doing this, edit the cript *pmirfinder.sh* and add *PRJNA-<project_number>* to the array named PROJS, which can be found in the first few lines of code.
+After doing this, edit the script */pmirfinder.sh* and add *PRJNA<project_number>* to the array named PROJS, which can be found in the first few lines of code.

 Run the script and all should be fine